-Focus on the abilities needed to prepare Public Health studies that integrate data from social networks and web forums, linked open data and mobile data.
-The practice is carried out via a dedicated case study that involves the processing of large mobile dataset (call details records).
+Focus on the abilities needed to prepare Public Health studies that integrate data from social networks and web forums, linked open data, and mobile data.
+The practice is carried out via a dedicated case study that involves the processing of a large mobile dataset (call details records).

 Focus on the abilities needed to conceptualize, manage, analyze and communicate using clinical studies that integrate high dimensional data.

 Value creation (6 ECTS)

 This final course prepares students so that as graduates, they are capable of becoming immediate contributors in the workplace whether it be in the academic or the industrial sector.
 Students learn to develop their entrepreneurial skills and also acquire an understanding of the societal and economic value created by digital public health data research.

 Internship (24 ECTS)

 Students may complete their internship either with the research team that generated a project case study during the Public Health Data Science Master program or else with a new team from the extensive research network of the Graduate Program.

 Translation of a public health/clinical problem into a research question, including the design of the research plan for surveillance systems, observational and experimental studies (i.e. clinical trials), the evaluation of validity and causality of an association.

 Methods for supervised and unsupervised statistical analysis and modeling of biomedical data (including high-dimensional and time-to-event data), statistical learning, data mining, data integration, advanced computational statistics.

 The architecture of data integration (i2b2, Transmart), interoperability, knowledge representation (terminologies, ontologies), natural language processing, data visualization, programming, cloud computing, and Hadoop, linked open data, security, confidentiality, and integrity of data.